anugrah-a/IT-Infrastructure-Journal/README.md

 ## About Me

-IT Support Intern with hands-on experience in:
+IT infrastructure engineer with hands-on experience in:
 - Windows Server Administration
 - Active Directory & Group Policy
 - Exchange Management